allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 3.1.2.
 Passing

-To get it to pass, I replace the return section with the correct algorithm (straight from Arithmancy class).
+To get it to pass, I replace the randomize section with the correct algorithm (straight from Arithmancy class).

 ```js
     return Math.floor(Math.random() * (max - min + 1)) + min;